Fisher River Cree Nation - Kinonjeoshtegon First Nation - Peguis First Nation

 Value of Indigenous Conservation

-Fisher River Cree Nation is working with its neighbours to develop a balanced conservation plan for its traditional territories.
+Fisher River Cree Nation, Kinonjeoshtegon First Nation and Peguis First Nation are working with their neighbours to develop a balanced conservation plan for their traditional territories.

 "We want to have this region protected for future generations," Chief David Crate says.